DjangoGirls/tutorial/en/python_installation/instructions.md

 Python {{ book.py_release }}
 ```

 If you have a different version of Python installed, at least {{ book.py_min_version }} (e.g. {{ book.py_min_release }}), then you don't have to upgrade.
-If you don't have Python installed, or if you want a different version, first check what Linux distribution you are using with the following command:
+If you don't have Python installed, or if you want a different version, first check which Linux distribution you are using with the following command:

 {% filename %}command-line{% endfilename %}
 ```